 Have you heard the word "anxiety" before?
 How about "worried," "nervous," or "afraid?"
 All of those words are FEELINGS (also known as "emotions").
 Other types of feelings include mad, sad, or glad.
-Can you think of a few other feeling words?
-Draw or write them here:
+Draw or write some other feelings that you know.

 Though the feeling of anxiety might be uncomfortable, it really is trying to help!
-When we are faced with something dangerous or scary, our body reacts immediately!
+When we are faced with something dangerous or scary our body reacts immediately!
 Our blood pumps faster, our eyes get bigger, our breathing gets faster, and our muscles get tense.
 We're ready to face that man-eating crocodile! --or at least run away!
 Anxiety is an emotion, but it's also a way that your body responds to danger.

-Ok, so now you know that anxiety is a feeling, but it's also your body's reaction to danger.
-There's one more part to anxiety--thoughts.
-You've heard the saying, "think happy thoughts"--and that is good advice, but sometimes it's hard to think happy thoughts.
-Sometimes our thoughts get stuck on sad, bad or negative things, and it's hard to get rid of them.
+Ok, so anxiety is a feeling, but it's also your body's reaction to danger.
+There's one more part to anxiety--thoughts (also called the "mind").
+You've heard the saying, "think happy thoughts," and that is good advice, but sometimes it's hard to think happy thoughts.
+Sometimes our thoughts get stuck on sad, hopless or negative things, and it's hard to get rid of them.
 When a person feels anxiety in their emotions and their body, they might also notice that they've become stuck on negative thoughts.